WISeKey International Holding AG (WKEY) on Track to Reach $9.00 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 134.91% gain in the last 1 month and extending the period to 3 months gives it a 88.86%, and is -12.14% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 19.49% over the week and 30.75% over the month.
+The stock witnessed a 72.10% loss in the last 1 month and extending the period to 3 months gives it a 71.29%, and is -23.38% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.30% over the week and 30.81% over the month.

 WISeKey International Holding AG (WKEY) Analyst Forecasts